-When I got on the streets as a kid, I was picked up immediately – within the first 24 hours – and funneled into industries that were pretty dark.
-And for the next ten years I hid and survived because of my addictions.
-Literally, I could just pour more drugs into my body and get high and survive.
-Stepping into denial was really helpful to me.
+When I got on the streets as a kid, I was picked up immediately – within the first 24 hours – and funnelled into industries that were pretty dark.
+And for the next ten years, I hid and survived because of my addictions.
+Literally, I could just pour more drugs into my body and get high and survive, and completely ignore the fact I was direly in need of rehab.
+I could just blame everyone else and tell myself this is what I needed to survive, stepping into denial was really helpful to me.
 Blaming other people saved me from having to look at my own stuff.
 While I should have been going to a drug rehab centre for help, I was simply using denial to dig myself into an even deeper hole of false comfort.

 But when you step into a recovery you realize, “You know, I’m a mess and I can’t change this.”
 I am powerless to change this.
 But there is a God and I can turn it over to him.
 I can say to him, “I surrender and I want you to help me.”
 Step 4 gives us a framework.
 In the Big Book of Alcoholics Anonymous it says, “Without a searching and fearless moral inventory, the faith which really works in daily living is still out of our reach.”
 I need to honestly start looking at this tangible stuff that has developed in my own character and in my own life because of my anger and bitterness and all these addictions.
 Without looking at that I can’t honestly step out.
 This is where institutions like arc rehab portsmouth come in; they give you the guidance and support you need to face these difficult truths, in order to begin the healing process you desperately need.